 Taxis are perhaps the best mode of transportation between towns and cities on the southern coast of Mallorca, and further afield as well.
 Taxis can be hailed from the street; they can also be hired by calling ahead or queuing at a taxi stand.
-The taxis in Palma and environs are white, with a red and yellow stripe down the middle of the car.
+The taxis in Palma and environs are white, with a red and yellow stripe down the middle of the car (symbolizing the flag of the Balearic Islands).
 Taxis in other parts of Mallorca will be white, but sometimes with a diagonal black or blue stripe.
 The light on top of the taxi will show as green when vacant.

 Taxi stands (parada de taxis in Catalan) can be found in nearly all of the towns and villages on the southern coast of Mallorca, and at multiple points in Palma.
 The taxi stands in Palma are located at the Palma de Mallorca Airport; at Passeig del Born; at Avinguda de Gabriel Alomar near Parc de Sa Feixina; at Avinguda de Joan March across from the Estacio Intermodal; at the corner of Avinguda de Joan Miro and Carrer Castell de Bellver; and at the corner of Carrer de Company and Carrer de son Espanyolet.
 There are also taxi stands at Son Fuster and Verge de Lluc Palma Metro stations.
 There are also three taxi stands in Peguera, three in Santa Ponsa, two in Magaluf, and a taxi stand two blocks north of the beach (at Cami de les Meravelles) in Playa de Palma.
 You can find taxi ranks at Port d`Alcúdia portside, at the Bellevue resorts, and at Platja de Muro.
 There are also ranks in Can Picafort, Cala Millor, Cala Ratjada, Cales de Mallorca, and Cala d`Or.